Szuszu12/GameShop/README.md

 Add new producers.
 Edit or delete existing producers.

+# Technologies Used
+- C#
+- ASP.NET Core
+- WPF (Windows Presentation Foundation)
+- Entity Framework Core
+- AutoMapper
+- HttpClient
+- MS SQL Server

 # Project Structure:
 The project follows a structured approach with separate components for each feature:

-Controllers: Handle incoming requests and execute appropriate actions.
+- Controllers: Handle incoming requests and execute appropriate actions.
-DTOs (Data Transfer Objects): Define data structures for communication between client and server.
+- DTOs (Data Transfer Objects): Define data structures for communication between client and server.
-Interfaces: Define contracts for repository classes.
+- Interfaces: Define contracts for repository classes.
-Models: Represent entities in the application.
+- Models: Represent entities in the application.
-Repositories: Implement data access logic.
+- Repositories: Implement data access logic.
-Views: User interfaces for interacting with different entities.
+- Views: User interfaces for interacting with different entities.

 # How to Use:
 Clone the repository to your local machine.